center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 ```

-`PUT /api/techniques/{id}/modified/{modified}`
+`PUT /api/techniques/{stixId}/modified/{modified}`

-The endpoint updates a technique using its STIX id and modified date.
+This endpoint updates a single version of a technique in the workspace, identified by its STIX id and modified date.

 > Body parameter